 Humanity is Where We're Going—Movement is How We Get There.
 At The 418 Project, we see humanity as a sometimes messy, but always amazing journey.
 Our programming incorporates our minds and hearts, and our bodies and spirits.
 In a world where many are feeling stuck or isolated behind their screens, we offer a place to put down your phone and remember who you are.
 We aim to offer programming that respects all of you, gives you room to be yourself with a safe place to practice in community.
 Whether you choose to engage with others, take your own space, or a little of both—we are here for you to become who you are meant to be, in just the right way for you.

 Woke.
 Playful.
 Skilled.
-At The 418 Project, you can enjoy movement gatherings from structured (5Rhythms), to unstructured (Dance Church), and in-between (Ecstatic Dance and Inner Rhythm).
+At The 418 Project, you can enjoy free-form movement gatherings from structured (5Rhythms), to unstructured (Dance Church), and in-between (Ecstatic Dance and Inner Rhythm), as well as technique classes.
 We offer affordable workshops and community trainings, often on a sliding scale or by donation basis, to increase your skill at being human.

 We Want You Here.
 The 418 Project provides by donation and reduced rate programming to make sure that our classes and events are affordable and accessible.